sjnam/mpresty/README.md

 You can write the metapost or tikz or graphviz script of the image you want to draw in the html file, and the mpresty converts the code into the image

-The graphics scripts are inserted into the html in code or file format.
+The graphics scripts are inserted into the html in code itself or uri format.

 Getting started
 ---------------